greenwood-capital-tagline-logo

 A. Factors Used to Select Custodians and/or Broker-Dealers

 The recommendation of a specific broker-dealer is based in part on the economic benefit to us and not solely on the nature, cost or quality of custody, and brokerage services provided to clients.
 Therefore, commissions/fees for transactions executed through the broker-dealer could be higher than commissions/ fees available if you use another broker-dealer.
 Unless a client indicates a specific broker-dealer where we do not have a soft dollar arrangement, client accounts are available to participate in soft dollar arrangements.
+We receive soft dollar products and services in addition to the services outlined in our advisory agreements.
 Research furnished by broker-dealers is used in servicing some or all clients.
 We also use this research for accounts that did not pay commissions to the broker-dealer providing the research.

 Brokerage Step-Outs

-Clients that participate in a dual contract program should understand that the primary investment adviser can direct us to use a designated broker-dealer for securities transactions.
-When this occurs, we are not be able to negotiate fees and commissions, and we are not be able to obtain overall best execution from these directed broker-dealers.
-In order to access all available liquidity, we will utilize step-out trades as permitted by the financial adviser in a dual contract.
-In the event that we execute a step-out trade for one of these clients to obtain best execution, the client will bear the transaction costs for those stepped out trades.
-Although these clients have already paid a fee that includes commissions on transactions executed through the designated broker, any transactions executed away from the designated broker on a step-out basis can result in the client paying a commission, concession, or a dealer mark-up or mark-down, or other fees associated with the execution and/or settlement of that transaction.
+Clients participating in dual contract programs should understand that the primary investment adviser may direct us to use a designated broker-dealer for securities transactions.
+In such cases, we may not be able to negotiate fees or obtain overall best execution from these directed broker-dealers.
+To access all available liquidity, we may utilize step-out trades as permitted by the financial adviser in a dual contract.
+If we execute a step-out trade for one of these clients to obtain best execution, the client will bear the transaction costs for those stepped out trades.
+These clients may incur additional commissions, concessions, dealer mark-ups or mark-downs, or other fees associated with the execution and/or settlement of the transaction.

 Brokerage for Client Referrals

 Greenwood Capital does not direct client transactions in exchange for referrals.
-However, clients who are referred to us by particular broker-dealers typically direct us to execute transactions through the referring broker-dealer.
-This creates a conflict of interest between client interest in obtaining best execution and our interest in receiving future client referrals from that broker-dealer when utilizing a broker-dealer other than the referring broker-dealer is an option.
+However, clients referred to us by broker-dealers typically direct us to execute transactions through the referring broker-dealer.
+This creates a conflict of interest between obtaining best execution and receiving future client referrals from that broker-dealer when utilizing a broker-dealer other than the referring broker-dealer is an option.

 Clients Direction Which Broker-Dealer/Custodian to Use